LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/getting-started.md

 ### Before getting started

 #### Provisioning
-In order to easily integrate LivePerson Functions we will provision your account with the required information.
-Provisioning will be triggered once you agree to our terms of use:
+In order to easily integrate LivePerson Functions we will allow LiveEngage Admins to provision your account when entering LivePerson Functions.
+Provisioning will be triggered after you agree to our terms of use:

 <img src="img/faas-terms-of-use.png" alt="FaaS Terms of Use" style="width:100%;"/>